Robin

 Table of Contents

-Background and Release
+Background and Recording

 Taylor started working on THE TORTURED POETS DEPARTMENT immediately after she submitted her tenth studio album, Midnights (2022) for release and continued working on it in secrecy throughout the first US leg of “The Eras Tour” in 2023.
-Taylor reflected on the creation of the record as a “lifeline” for her, as it took place amidst countless media reports on her personal life and her relationships with Joe Alwyn, Matty Healy, and Travis Kelce:
+She reflected on the creation of the record as a “lifeline” for her, as it took place amidst countless media reports on her personal life and her relationships with Joe Alwyn, Matty Healy, and Travis Kelce:

 «This album, this new one, TORTURED POETS, is an album that I think, more than any of my albums that I’ve ever made, I needed to make it.
 It was really a lifeline for me, just the things I was going through, and the things I was writing about.
 It kind of reminded me of why songwriting is something that actually gets me through my life.
 And I’ve never had an album where I needed songwriting more than I’d needed it on TORTURED POETS